Budapest Trophy

 The Budapest Trophy is an annual figure skating competition sanctioned by the International Skating Union (ISU), organized and hosted by the Hungarian National Skating Federation (Magyar Országos Korcsolyázó Szövetség) at the Vasas Jégcentrum in Budapest, Hungary.
 The competition debuted in 2020 amidst the COVID-19 pandemic.
 The Budapest Trophy has been an Challenger Series event four times during its history as of 2025.
-Medals may be awarded in men's singles, women's singles, pair skating, and ice dance; and when the event is part of the Challenger Series, skaters earn ISU World Standing points based on their results.
+Medals are awarded in men's singles, women's singles, pair skating, and ice dance at the senior and junior levels, although each discipline may not necessarily be held every year, and when the event is part of the Challenger Series, skaters earn ISU World Standing points based on their results.